-Drawing on the results of two national surveys of local election officials (LEOs) in 2018 and 2019, we explore the demographic and professional profile of America's "stewards of democracy" and compare our data to other surveys of the local bureaucracy and civil service.
+We are interested in comparing the demographic profile of the typical LEO to other local officials and government employees.
+We want to understand if there is something unique about election administration that leads women to advance to leadership positions, and in many cases, choose to run for office, in order serve as the local official administering elections and supporting our democratic system.
+Drawing on the results of three years of national surveys of local election officials (LEOs) in 2018, 2019, and 2020, we explore the demographic and professional profile of America's "stewards of democracy" and compare our data to other surveys of the local bureaucracy and civil service.
 Our demographic findings are consistent with prior surveys of LEOs, in which we find that the typical LEO in the United States is female, white, over 55, and earns just over \$50,000 a year.
-We are interested in comparing the demographic profile of the typical LEO to other local officials and government employees.
-We want to understand if there is something unique about election administration that leads females to advance to leadership positions, and in many cases, choose to run for office, in order serve as the local official administering elections and supporting our democratic system.
-We compare our results with employment data from the Equal Employment Opportunity Commission (EEOC) and the U.S. Bureau of Labor Statistics (BLS) as a first step into answering these questions as well as exploring larger questions of representative bureaucracy.
+We also match our three years of survey data to US Census data and find that racial minority LEOs serve more diverse jurisdictions, though racial and ethnic minorities are very underrepresented in the LEO community.
+Another comparison we use to understand minority dynamics among LEOs is through employment data from the Equal Employment Opportunity Commission (EEOC) and the U.S. Bureau of Labor Statistics (BLS) as a first step into answering these questions as well as exploring larger questions of representative bureaucracy.
 We also offer a first look at LEO job satisfaction and data that provide a glimpse into how people enter into the profession of election administration.